tasuku677/alps-intern-heatmap/README.md

 ![car-dodge](/src/img/car-dodge.png)

 ## Overview
 This plugin provides a custom panel for Grafana that integrates with Konva.js and heatmap.js to render images with heatmaps.
 The panel receives data of points and overlays htem as a heatmap on top of a provided image URL.
+Moreover, it shows also tooltip showing the number of the value at any point when user hovers the mouse or touches the screen.

 ## What are Grafana panel plugins?
 (By Grafana)